michzimm/hx_intersight_deploy/README.md

 ### Run

+1. Open PowerShell.

+   * **Note:** Depending on your user permissions, you may need to run PowerShell as an Administrator.
+To do so, right click on the PowerShell icon and select `Run as Administrator`.

-1. Run the following command to start the docker container:
+2. On the PowerShell command line, run the following command to start the Docker container:

 ```
 docker run -it -v <inputs_dir_full_path>:/hx_intersight_deploy/inputs michzimm/hx_intersight_deploy:1.1
 ```
    * **Note:** <inputs_dir_full_path> = full path on your local machine to the `inputs` directory
-   * **Note:** Your local machine must have access to the internet to pull container image from the public docker hub registry.
+   * **Note:** Your local machine must have access to the internet to pull container image from the public Docker hub registry.

-   * **Example:** Let's say the `inputs` directory lives in `/Users/michzimm/` on my local machine...
+   * **Example:** Let's say the `inputs` directory lives in `C:/Users/michzimm/Downloads/` on my local machine...
    ```
-   docker run -it -v /Users/michzimm/inputs:/hx_intersight_deploy/inputs michzimm/hx_intersight_deploy:1.1
+   docker run -it -v C:/Users/michzimm/Downloads/inputs:/hx_intersight_deploy/inputs michzimm/hx_intersight_deploy:1.1
    ```

-2. Running the above `docker run -it ...` command will start the container, dump you into the container's CLI and automatically run the `./hx_intersight_deploy.py` script.
+3. Running the above `docker run -it ...` command will start the container, dump you into the container's CLI and automatically run the `./hx_intersight_deploy.py` script.
-3. Select the operation to be performed:
+4. Select the operation to be performed:
    1. Claim HyperFlex Nodes in Intersight
    2. Create HyperFlex Cluster Profiles in Intersight
    3. Assign claimed HyperFlex nodes to HyperFlex Cluster Profiles in Intersight
    4. All of the Above
-4. Depending on the chosen option, you will be prompted for any required passwords and additional information.
+5. Depending on the chosen option, you will be prompted for any required passwords and additional information.
-5. Once the script completes, you will automatically exit the docker container and the container will be stopped.
+6. Once the script completes, you will automatically exit the Docker container and the container will be stopped.